 For the Second Quarter of 2022

-In China, aluminum prices reached a six-month low owing to the stringent covid lockdown restrictions amidst the rising cases.
+In China, Aluminium prices reached a six-month low owing to the stringent covid lockdown restrictions amidst the rising cases.
 The fear in the market because of uncertainty and low running capacities of the industries caused the prices to fall in the domestic market.

 However, after relaxing the restrictions, the industries started churning the metal at enhanced capacities, which led to stockpiling in the market because of the muted demands in downstream sectors.
-Hence, the price trends crashed further, averaging around 2685 USD/MT on the domestic front.
+Hence, the price trendss crashed further, averaging around 2685 USD/MT on the domestic front.